silky/silky.github.com/src/posts/scirate-maintainership.md

 update, and made sure I would scour the website shortly after to browse the "freshest" papers.

-I ended up being completely addicted, and did this for years.
-I read many papers (but not every one that I would "scite"); made several nice connections, and even used my personal SciRate data to teach my first deep learning workshops.
-SciRate stuck with my as my interests varied from quantum computing, theoretical physics, black holes, philosophy, AI, deep learning, computer vision, generative art, category theory, astrophysics, and the stranger maths papers.
+I did this for several years (actually, I only stopped recently, maybe a few months ago).
+I read many papers (but not every one that I would "scite");
+made several nice connections, and even used my personal SciRate data to teach my first deep learning workshops.
+SciRate stuck with me as my interests varied from quantum computing, theoretical physics, black holes, philosophy, AI, deep learning, computer vision, generative art, category theory, astrophysics, and the stranger maths papers.
 For a while my favourite thing was discovering the "best paper title" of the week.

 The most memorable moment was when, many years later (after the scirate3 re-write), I met people who "knew" me from SciRate, only because they had seen that I would "scite" a lot of papers (in fact, someone told me that they didn't think I was a real person; only a scite-making bot.)
-To date, [I've amassed more than 1 hundred thousand "scites"](https://scirate.com/noonsilk).
+To date, [I've amassed more than one hundred thousand "scites"](https://scirate.com/noonsilk).
 And yes, most of this was done by clicking manually; but in the last year or two I've used a custom program I wrote: [the scirate-cli](https://github.com/silky/scirate-cli).